SkyForgerUK/Project_2_RPSSL/README.md

     - To easily understand the purpose of the website.
     - To be able to find out the rules of the game without using external resources.
     - To easily access the rules section and close it at any time.
-    - To be able to easly operate the game.
     - To easily chose one of the options.
     - To be able to see the result of the round.
     - To be able to see the score.